 The slump in the production did not pass over the agro-industrial complex (AIC) of Russia as well, though here the drop was not so deep as one in the industry.
 In 1994 the production of grain reduced in 1.7 times compared to 1990, sugar beet -2.7 times, potatoes -3.5 times and meat - halved.
 The output of vegetable oil decreased in 1.3 times and sugar -1.4 times.
-At present the production of flour from cereals, vegetable and other cultures reduced by 2.1% and sugar -16.4%.
+At present the production of meat increased by 14.2% and fish and fish products -2.9%, but the production of flour from cereals, vegetable and other cultures reduced by 2.1% and sugar -16.4%.
 But despite the decrease in production, Russia continues to be one of the largest food producers in the world.
-It takes fourth place in output of cereals and leguminous plants (after China, the USA and India) and it is on the first place in output of flax and second place in one of potatoes.
+It takes fourth place in output of cereals and leguminous plants (after China, the USA and India) and it is on the first place in the world in production of barley, oats and rye.
+It also occupies the first place in output of flax and second place in one of potatoes.

 The concentration of production is a peculiarity of the Russian AIC.
-80% of commodity poultry, 60% of pork, eggs and vegetables of open soil and 40% of potatoes fall on the integrated farms [1, p.
+80% of commodity poultry, 60% of pork, eggs and vegetables of open soil and 40% of potatoes fall on the integrated far ms [1, p.
 99].